How to create and configure an additional disk on an instance

 Establish a remote desktop (RDP) connection to your Windows instance.

-Once logged in, right-click on the Start Menu button and open Disk Management.
+Right-click the Start Menu and open Disk Management.

 disk management

-The new disk will be displayed as an unknown volume with unallocated space.
+The disk appears as an unknown volume with unallocated space.

 unknown volume